ParthMiyani/Flash-Chat-Flutter-Application/README.md

-Flash Chat is an internet based messaging app,which build using flutter SDK.
+Flash Chat is an messaging app,which build using flutter SDK.
 I use a service called Firebase Firestore as a backend database to store and retrieve messages from the cloud.